Buyers beware… you are the consumer, and you have rights.

 cutting down on paperwork.
 They see nothing wrong with charging for lessons,

-then charging a testing fee to determine whether they have taught properly or
+then additionally charging a testing fee to determine whether they have taught properly or

 not.
 This is virtually unheard of outside of the martial arts.
 And it only